 following

-command: touch ~/grp-001/2000Y --name Bob --email bobby@example.com --phone 92929292 --address blk 258 Toa Payoh
+command: touch ~/grp-001/2000Y --name Bob --email bobby@example.com --phone 92929292 --address blk 258 Toa Payoh.

-Do note that the only required fields are --name
+Do note that the only required fields are --name.

-The parser would retrieve all the relevant information from the input and encapsulates it in a CreateStudentCommand
+The parser would retrieve all the relevant information from the input and encapsulates it in a CreateStudentCommand.

 This command would first do these checks:

-method.In this case, if the input was touch ~/grp-001/1234Y ...
+ModelManager::hasGroup method.AbsolutePath::isStudentDirectory method.ModelManager::hasStudentWithId method.In this case, if the input was touch ~/grp-001/1234Y ... or touch ~/grp-001/9876A ... a CommandException will

 be thrown.

-If all checks out, the command would create a new student and add the student to the Model
+If all checks out, the command would create a new student and add the student to the Model.
+This addition is done

-through getting a ChildOperation<Student>
+through getting a ChildOperation<Student> class from the Model::groupChildOperation method.
+This would ensure

 the path to the group is present and valid.
-The student is added through the ChildOperation<Student>::addChild
+The student is added through the ChildOperation<Student>::addChild method.

 It should look something like this.

-This sequence diagram shows the general flow of the CreateStudentCommand
+This sequence diagram shows the general flow of the CreateStudentCommand, for more information on each specific

 component, do head over to their respective documentation.